Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

 scale, :math:`l_{DES}` is the maximum edge length scale touching a given node.

-Time Averaged Model Split (TAMS) Formulation
+Active Model Split (AMS) Formulation
 ++++++++++++++++++++++++++++++++++++++++++++

-The TAMS approach is a recently developed hybrid technique by Haering, Oliver and Moser :cite:`HaeringAIAA`.
+The AMS approach is a recently developed hybrid RANS/LES framework by Haering, Oliver and Moser :cite:`Haering-etal:2020`.
 In this approach a triple decomposition is used, breaking the instantaneous velocity field into an average component :math:`<u_i>`, a resolved fluctuation :math:`u_i^>` and an unresolved fluctuation :math:`u_i^<`.
 The subgrid stress is